michael-nishiguchi/qa-automation-coding-challenge/README.md

 # QA Automation Coding Challenge

+## See setup.md for instructions on how to run the project and tests

 Thank you for taking the time to complete this challenge!

 This repo consists of a basic working app for which you are requested to setup a simple testing infrastructure, extract the main user flows, and implement tests.